 (For a fuller explanation on this see: Interest Rates and Gold: If Interest Rates Rise What Happens to Gold?)

 However the key is what real interest rates are doing.
 That is the nominal interest rate less the rate of inflation.
-Currently there is very little reward in the form of interest for keeping your money in the bank.
-Real interest rates are actually negative in many countries around the world.
-Including here in New Zealand.
+Up until recently real interest rates had been negative in many countries around the world, including here in New Zealand.

 The historical graph below from McClellan Financial Publications, www.mcoscillator.com clearly shows how gold performs well when real interest rates are negative.

 However, today central banks find themselves in a worse position than 1980.
-It has proven to be close to impossible to raise interest rates sufficiently without destroying their economies in the process.
+It will likely be very difficult to raise interest rates to make them strongly positive after inflation (and keep them there for an extended period), without destroying their economies in the process.

 For more on this topic see: Real Interest Rates vs Gold Prices – What Can They Tell Us About When to Buy Gold in New Zealand?